btdunn/tarot_Back/README.md

 ## About

 Tarot presents three card Tarot readings, each card relating to the Past, Present and Future respectively.
+Following a series of life questions, you'll be presented with a relevant reading!
 Don't like your reading?
 Fret not; Tarot provides a bespoke (random) selection of cards on every visit.
 With 17,576 possible combinations, every user is assured a unique experience!

-## Video Tour

-WIP

 ## Under the Hood